henrikzujeddeloh/airtag-battery/README.md

 # AirTagBattery

+THIS SCRIPT DOES NOT WORK FOR macOS 14.4 AND LATER!
+Reason: FindMy cache file became encrypted.

 Apple removed the battery status of AirTags from the FindMy app.
-This script reads the battery status from the FindMy cache for all AirTags and displays battery level.
+This script reads the battery status from the FindMy cache for all AirTags and displays their respective battery level.

+**Only works for macOS!**

 ## Usage